-CONFIGURATION ELEMENT DESCRIPTION Code Number СОНО1 Name Partition the disk to prevent the root file system from filling up.
-Description If the root file system fills up, it can seriously degrade the performance of ESX management capabilities or even make them unresponsive.
-When you install ESX 4.0, the default partitioning creates only three partitions.
-To protect against the root file system's filling up, you can create additional separate partitions for the directories / home, /tmp, and /var/log.
-These are all directories that have the potential to fill up, and if they are not isolated from the root partition, you might experience a denial of service if the root partition is full and unable to accept any more writes.
-The ESX Partitioning" chapter in the ESX and vCenter Server Installation Guide covers disk partitions in more detail (http://pubs.vmware.com/vsp40u1/ install/c_esx_partitioning.html#1_9_18_1).
+CONFIGURATION ELEMENT DESCRIPTION Code Number СОН01 Name Partition the disk to prevent the root file system from filling up.
+Description If the root file system fills up, it can seriously degrade the performance of VMware ESX management capabilities or even make them unresponsive.
+When you install VMware ESX 4.1, the default partitioning creates only three partitions.
+To protect against the root file system's filling up, you can create additional separate partitions for the directories /home, /tmp, and /var/log.
+These are all directories that have the potential to fill up.
+If they are not isolated from the root partition, you might experience a denial of service if the root partition is full and unable to accept any more writes.
+The "ESX Partitioning" chapter in the ESX and vCenter Server Installation Guide covers disk partitions in more detail: http://pubs.vmware.com/vsphere-esx-4-1/install_guide/c_esx_partitioning.html.
 Risk or Control Prevents a denial of service against the management of that host.
-Recommendation Level Enterprise Parameters or Objects Configuration /etc/fstab Test Run the "df" command and ensure that the directories for /home, /tmp, and /var/log are mounted on their own partitions.
+Recommendation Level Enterprise.
+Parameters or Objects Configuration /etc/fstab Test Run the "df" command and ensure that the directories for /home, /tmp, and /var/ log are mounted on their own partitions.

 The service console has a number of files that specify its configurations.
-Editing of these files can result in significant configuration changes, including possibly changes that can open the host to attack or exploitation.
+Editing these files can result in significant configuration changes, possibly including changes that can open the host to attack or exploitation.
 Most of these files are not normally edited by hand, although in some cases this might be necessary.
 The following is a list of service console configuration files that are particularly important.

-- /etc/profile
+/etc/profile

-- /etc/ssh/sshd\config
+/etc/ssh/sshd\config

-- /etc/pam.d/system-auth
+/etc/pam.d/system-auth

-- /etc/grub.conf
+/etc/grub.conf

-- /etc/krb.conf
+/etc/krb.conf

-- /etc/krb5.conf
+/etc/krb5.conf

-- /etc/krb.realms
+/etc/krb.realms

-- /etc/login.defs
+/etc/login.defs

-- /etc/openIdap/Idap.conf
+/etc/openIdap/Idap.conf

-- /etc/nscd.conf
+/etc/nscd.conf

-/etc/ntp /etc/ntp.conf /etc/passwd /etc/group /etc/nsswitch.conf /etc/resolv.conf
+/etc/ntp

+/etc/ntp.conf

+/etc/passwd

+/etc/group

+/etc/nsswitch.conf

+/etc/resolv.conf